-For this, we detect which objects have been removed/added or simply been moved around.
-In many environments, it is useful to observe such changes, e.g. for inventarization of offices, warehouses or urban spaces.
-Furthermore, this information can be used to train deep learning algorithms for semantic understanding of such environments.
+For this, we detect which objects have been removed/added or simply moved around.
+In many environments, it is useful to observe such changes, e.g. for inventarization of offices, warehouses, or urban spaces.
+Furthermore, this information can be used to train deep learning algorithms for the semantic understanding of such environments.